 ncat.exe -vu <ip_address> 1514 ## for UDP port 1514

-- Then, check the Sumo Logic Search page to make sure that the data pushed in the chat-like interface is available.
+- Check the Sumo Logic Search page to make sure that the data pushed in the chat interface is available.

 If the messages are available in the Sumo Logic Search page, that would indicate the Syslog Source is working as expected.
-So the problem might be that data is not reaching the Syslog configured port from the original Syslog clients or from a load balancer, for example.
+So the problem might be that data is not reaching the Syslog configured port from the original Syslog clients or from a load balancer.

 Also check the Use Receipt Time box next to the Start button on the Search page.
 The Syslog Source is configured to use UTC time by default.
 Because your test messages do not have a timestamp, Sumo Logic will interpret the logs as UTC, and the search won't include the results in the default Last 15 Minute timeframe.